Are you eating right? Ask your genes.

 “Amazing!
 I have lost 3Kg in one month after following the report action plan!!
 After failing many diets in the past.”

-MyNutriGenes® is a state-of-the-art and an up-to-date genetic test that analyzes 80 genetic variants, present in 54 genes, with a significant impact on the planning of a personalised nutritional plans in 5 main impact areas:
+MyNutriGenes® is a state-of-the-art and an up-to-date genetic test that analyses 79 genetic variants, present in 53 genes, with a significant impact on the planning of a personalised nutritional plans in 3 main impact areas:

-Download MyNutriGenes® sample report in EN, ES and PT
+Download MyNutriGenes® sample report in EN, ES, PT, IT and PT-BR.

 The associations identified between the genetic variants under study and the body’s response to food intake are corroborated by reliable international scientific studies [1-5].
 The scientific knowledge presented in the reports resulted from the evaluation of more than 300 scientific studies, including meta analyses of cohorts from 3.000 to 30.000 participants [6-8].
 Only peer reviewed scientific publications presenting statistically significant genotype-phenotype correlations have been considered [9-12].